sweattep/modern_quotes/README.md

 >the inability to imagine alternatives is itself a principal mechanism of capitalist hegemony

+>the talent pipeline is drying up, and there are fewer experienced accountants to do strategic thinking and other high-level tasks that cannot be done by software.
+Additionally, artificial intelligence is advancing in its ability to take on tasks historically performed by skilled managers trained in accounting.
+This can allow senior managers to leverage their expertise but can further squeeze the pipeline.

 >develop communal models of data governance.
 >
 >>i don't write code on the weekends